 USCIS will start accepting cases towards the FY-2014 H1B Cap in April 2014 for an employment start date of October 1, 2013 or later (for new H-1B applicants).
 If you’ve missed the FY 2013 H1B Cap, it’s helpful to start planning now to apply in April 2013 under the FY-2014 H1B Cap.

-H-1B Lawyers at the SGM Law Group are now accepting and preparing new H1B visa petitions to be filed on April 1, 2013.
-Fill out the Free Immigration Consultation form to learn how we can help you obtain H-1B visa in a fast, efficient and affordable manner.
+H-1B Lawyers at the VisaNation Law Group are now accepting and preparing new H1B visa petitions to be filed on April 1, 2013.
+Fill out the Free Immigration Consultation form to learn how they can help you obtain H-1B visa in a fast, efficient and affordable manner.